Panhandle Disaster Relief Fund

 Participation in the Strong Families Tax Credit program is not anticipated to affect a nonprofit organization’s charitable status or the potential tax-deductible nature of donations made to the organization, including designated contributions.
 However, the federal and state tax treatment of charitable contributions and tax credits may vary based on individual circumstances.
 Donors and organizations should consult their tax advisors regarding the tax treatment of designated contributions and any associated tax credits.

-OneStar Foundation may maintain a public list of certified organizations eligible to receive designated contributions under the program.
+OneStar Foundation will maintain a public list of certified organizations eligible to receive designated contributions on the OneStar website.
+The published information will include: the Organization’s legal name, EIN/Tax ID, link to the organization’s website, and certificate issue and expiration date.

 No. Certification by OneStar Foundation only confirms that an organization has met the eligibility requirements established under the Strong Families Tax Credit program.
 Certification does not constitute an endorsement, recommendation, or approval of the organization by OneStar Foundation or the State of Texas.